bearkerb/tp/docs/UserGuide.md

 - Combine multiple keywords for broader search if you’re unsure of the exact description, e.g., aircon repair ceiling.

 #### 3.2.5 Linking Job to Tenant: `link`
-Link a maintenance job to a specific tenant
+Link a maintenance job to a specific tenant.

 Format: `link TENANT_INDEX j/JOB_NUMBER`